StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 ```

-A more comprehensive example can be found in the [StackState Agent Integrations repo](https://github.com/StackVista/stackstate-agent-integrations/tree/master/agent_v2_integration_sample)
+A more comprehensive example can be found in the [Rancher Observability Agent Integrations repo](https://github.com/StackVista/stackstate-agent-integrations/tree/master/agent_v2_integration_sample)

 ### StatefulAgentCheck (Agent 2.18+)
 An Stateful Agent Check is a Python class that inherits from `StatefulAgentCheck` and implements the `stateful_check` method.
 This is intended to be used for Agent checks that requires the ability to persist data across check runs and be available in the event of Agent failure.
 If an Agent failure occurs, the persisted state will be used in the next check run. **Persistent state is persisted even in the event of check failure.** The `StatefulAgentCheck` receives the current persistent state as an input parameter.
 The `persistent_state` parameter of the `CheckResponse` return type is then set as the new persistent state value.